Task-4-2/Open-Licenses-data-code-and-software/resources/Open Licenses for Data, Software and Code/lesson_plan.md

 ### Comments
-- any additional comments from external parties acting as co-creators
+There are not comments from external contributers at the present time